anargu/gin-brotli/README.md

 ## TODO

 - Add like a *fallback*: If brotli is not supported in browser then the request will be handled by gzip compression.
 And if it's not supported by the browser yet, the request is going to be send as is (without compression).

+- Checking if using sync.Pool is needed to improve performance.
+Check benchmark test.